henninb/flutter-fivehundred/readme.md

-# Cribbage (Flutter)
+# Five Hundred (Flutter)

-A full cribbage experience rebuilt in Flutter.
+A full five hundred experience rebuilt in Flutter.
 The new implementation keeps the original gameplay loop—cut for dealer, deal, crib selection, pegging, and hand counting—while running with a single Dart codebase that is ready for Android, iOS, web, and desktop targets.